 The Federal Government Distance Learning Association (FGDLA) is a nonprofit, professional association formed to promote the development and application of distance learning in the Federal Government, in accordance with Section 501(c)(6) of the Internal Revenue Code for Business Leagues and charted by the State of Ohio.
 Additionally, the Association actively fosters collaboration and understanding among those involved in leveraging technology and instructional media in support of the education and training needs of the Federal Government.

 Focused on supporting Federal Government agencies involved in distance learning, the FGDLA encourages the application of all forms of distance learning media, as well as embracing innovative methods in integrating instructional technologies to meet the training and education needs of the Federal Government.
 Our membership is derived primarily from individuals employed by the various agencies within the Federal Government.
 The FGDLA is a chapter of the United States Distance Learning Association.

 The Government Elearning Magazine is the official publication of the FGDLA.
 To view the Fall 2016 "ezine" government edition, click here.
 Note: Archived versions available in the Resources section.

-The FGDLA would like to acknowledge our Benefactor and Platinum sponsors for their support of the Association.
+The FGDLA would like to acknowledge our Benefactor sponsors for their support of the Association.
 To view and learn about all of our sponsors supporting the Association, click on the Sponsorship link on the Main menu.

 Welcome to the FGDLA!